×

 CARDUME is a brand-new percussion trio founded by Rogério Boccato, Keita Ogawa, and Cleber Almeida, three highly accomplished musicians with decades of collective experience in the world of improvised music.
 The name CARDUME comes from Portuguese translating to "school of fish”.
 Their music reflects that fluid, spontaneous connection found when fish move as one through the water, with movements that are similarly leaderless and, apparently based on an endless series of reactions to reactions.
 Together, they bring their deep experience to the stage, creating spontaneous, listening-based performances that explore the rich textures and rhythms of the percussion world.
 The trio draws on the diverse expertise of its members, each of whom has collaborated with top-tier artists (Snarky Puppy, John Patitucci, Maria Schneider Jazz Orchestra, Brian Blade, Hermeto Pascoal, the Boston Symphony Orchestra, Cécile McLorin Salvant, Toninho Horta to name a few), and have performed at prestigious venues, including Carnegie Hall, Village Vanguard, Blue Note Clubs, Kennedy Center, Symphony Hall and many more.

-LITTLE MARZARN show image
+LITTLE MAZARN show image

-LITTLE MARZARN
+LITTLE MAZARN

 Sunday 6/29 - 12:00 AM